-Offender Watch is not just an offender management and monitoring tool, it is also an investigative tool.
+Offender Watch is not just an offender management and monitoring tool, it can also be used as an investigative tool by law enforcement agencies.
 As a Sex Offender Coordinator for your agency, remember, the more data you collect the more the tool will be for all users.
+State law requires you to enter specific information but it does not limit you from collecting additional data.
+Further, collection of additional data complies with the requirements of SORNA.
+Information should be entered consistently and timely.
+Documentation for level changes, compliance and relief should be entered in investigative notes and supporting documents uploaded.